Landali/node-image-restapi/README.md

         AWS_SECRET_KEY= value to replace
         AWS_BUCKET_NAME= value to replace

+NOTE: Make sure to replace `value to replace` on env file.
 - Before starting project make sure nothing is running on the select `PORT`.
 - Once everything is setup run the following command to start rest api: `npm start`.